-The Business Management and Leadership BA (Hons) degree part of this course has been developed to allow modules to align to the Chartered Management Institute (CMI) qualification.
-On completion of your degree you will achieve a CMI Level 5 Diploma in Management & Leadership, this means you graduate with two qualifications instead of one, an attractive prospect to employers.
-Students who undertake this course are awarded membership for the duration of the programme and one year after graduating for free.
+The Business Management and Leadership BA (Hons) degree part of this course is embedded with content from the Chartered Management Institute (CMI) qualification.
+On successful completion of your degree you will achieve a CMI Level 5 Diploma in Management and Leadership.
+This means you graduate with two qualifications instead of one, an attractive prospect to employers.
+Students who undertake this course are awarded membership for the duration of the course and one year after graduating for free.
 This valuable membership gives students access to resources, journals and professional insights, while putting students in the same arena as practicing managers.
-Coventry University’s accreditation with CMI is currently ongoing for the relevant modules and is regularly reviewed and monitored by the CMI through their quality systems.

 How can we help?

 Chat with an advisor now or leave a message and we’ll get back to you as soon as we can.Chat nowLeave a message